-Ken Costa (71) - Mr. Costa has been the Chairman of the Board since March 2021.
+Ken Costa (72) - Mr. Costa has been the Chairman of our Board since March 2021.
 Mr. Costa is a Partner and Co-Chairman at Alvarium Investments.
 Prior to joining Alvarium, Mr. Costa served as Chairman of Lazard International from 2007 until 2011 and previously served as Chairman of UBS Investment Bank for Europe, the Middle East and Africa.
 He also served as Vice Chairman of Investment Banking at UBS.
-Mr. Costa studied Law and Philosophy at Witwatersand University in South Africa and holds a Masters of Law Degree and a Certificate in Theology from Queens' College, Cambridge.
+Mr. Costa is also the Chairman of Glorify, serves on the board of directors of Oppenheimer Partners UK and LJ GP Partnership, and is trustee to The Lambeth Trust.
+Mr. Costa studied Law and Philosophy at Witwatersrand University in South Africa and holds a Masters of Law Degree and a Certificate in Theology from Queens' College, Cambridge.
 Mr. Costa is a resident of London, United Kingdom.